The Gospel of Thomas: the 'Secret' Nondual Teachings of Jesus

 (43) His disciples said to him, "Who are you, that you should say these things to us?"

-<Jesus said to them,> "You do not realize who I am from what I say to you, but you have become like the Jews, for they (either) love the tree and hate its fruit (or) love the fruit and hate the tree."
+<Jesus said to them,> "You do not realize who I am from what I say to you, but you have become like the Judeans [sophisticates, clever ones], for they (either) love the tree and hate its fruit (or) love the fruit and hate the tree." [divide the material from the spiritual, thus become too material or too spiritual, or spiritual materialists.

 (44) Jesus said, "Whoever blasphemes against the father will be forgiven, and whoever blasphemes against the son will be forgiven, but whoever blasphemes against the holy spirit will not be forgiven either on earth or in heaven."